The ProLon Fasting Mimicking Diet — Get Better, Not Older

 What is the trick?
 Getting your body to rejuvenate!

 The trick is that the 5-day meal ProLon program provides scientifically researched micro- and macro-nutrients in precise quantities and combinations that nourish you, but are not recognized as food by your body.
-To be able to eat food, but your body thinks you’re actually fasting is quite a trick!
+To be able to eat food while your body thinks you’re actually fasting is quite a trick!

 Check out the results below from the clinical study on the ProLon Fasting Mimicking Diet which examined substantially improved biomarkers for those who on the diet for 5 days each month for 3 months: